SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Custom Operators
 ~~~~~~~~~~~~~~~~

-You can define your own :newTerm:`custom operators` in addition to
+You can declare and implement your own :newTerm:`custom operators` in addition to
 the standard operators provided by Swift.
 Custom operators can be defined using the characters ``/ = - + * % < > ! & | ^ ~ .`` only.